bhanuc/dazer/README.md

     Create & Manage new app, model, controller, view

-    Create & Manage User Management system with build-in authentication
+    Create & Manage User Management system with build-in authentication ( In process)

-    and Much More comng very soon
+    and Much More coming very soon